Explicit 27: Eye of the Tiger - Survivor

 23:57

-I'm gonna give it an eye like I said purely because it's serviceable, it does the job,
+I'm going to give it an eye, like I said, purely because it's serviceable.

 24:02